Atlanta Gay Travel

 Campagnolo

-Campagnolo is Atlanta’s beloved gay piano bar by night and a delicious Italian restaurant by day.
-The locals that spend time here are all so friendly and open to chatting with travelers, making Campagnolo a great spot for meeting new friends.
+Campagnolo is a beloved gay piano bar by night and a delicious Italian restaurant by day.
+The locals who spend time here are all so friendly and open to chatting with travelers, making Campagnolo a great spot for meeting new friends.

 Everyone is welcome to sing popular showtimes and other classic singles alongside the piano player.
 And if you don’t want to perform, you can just sing along!